LizzyMaybeDev/Patcher-Explanation/README.md

 - **Opacity silder for chat transparency instead of the current option**. - Current option is just transparency with no configurable slider, that will change in the next version(s).
 - **Cache current cpu information** - Currently mc checks what cpu you have all the time while you're ingame which is useless. (this feature may or may not be a thing its unconfirmed)
 - **Better armorstand culling** - Unknown (this feature may or may not be a thing its unconfirmed)
+- **Save chatbox content when closed** - For when you're randomly warped the text you were typing in the chatbox gets saved. (this feature may or may not be a thing its unconfirmed)

 ## Mods Patcher Replaces